openSUSE/news-o-o/_posts/2011-07-23-opensuse-weekly-news-issue-185-is-out.markdown

 Although some file archivers offer us the option of split the files, this can be easily
         accomplished with two commands:Â splitÂ andÂ cat. (...)

-
+â€

+â€œ

-        [Vladimir Paskov: Using the rpm command “ part1](http://paskov.biz/blog/?p=724)
+        [Vladimir Paskov: Using the rpm command â€“ part1](http://paskov.biz/blog/?p=724)